Skip to main content

 • music

-The music in the game receives mixed reviews, with some players finding it relaxing and well-suited to the atmosphere, while others describe it as repetitive and not particularly memorable.
-Many appreciate the soundtrack's ability to enhance the gaming experience, especially during puzzle-solving, but there are calls for more variety and depth in the music.
-Overall, while the soundtrack is generally competent and pleasant, it lacks standout tracks that leave a lasting impression.
+The music in the game receives mixed reviews, with some praising it as brilliant and mood-setting, while others find it repetitive and lacking in memorability.
+Many players appreciate the pleasant and relaxing nature of the soundtrack, though there are calls for more variety and depth.
+Overall, while the music enhances the experience for some, it fails to leave a lasting impression for others.

 • “The music is brilliant, setting the mood from eerie to electrifying.”